Photo-Secession: Context and history

 The group was formed in 1902 after Stieglitz was asked by the National Arts Club to put together an exhibition of the best in contemporary American photography.
 While organizing the show, Stieglitz had a disagreement with some of the more conservative members of the Club about which photographers should be included.
 To strengthen his position, Stieglitz rapidly formed an invitation-only group, which he called the Photo-Secession, to give the impression that his views were backed by many other prominent photographers.
 Although he later claimed that he had “enlisted the aid of the then newly organized and limited ‘Photo-Secession’," in fact there was no such group until he formed it on February 17, 1902, just two weeks before the show at the National Arts Club was scheduled to open.

-In naming the group, Stieglitz is thought to have been influenced by the 1898 Munich Secession Exhibition (Verglag des Vereines Bildender Kunstler Muchnes "Sezession").
+In naming the group, Stieglitz is thought to have been influenced by the 1898 Munich Secession Exhibition (Verlag des Vereines Bildender Künstler Münchens "Sezession").
 Stieglitz corresponded frequently with Fritz Matthies-Masuren, who wrote an essay in the catalog for the Munich exhibition, and he was captivated by the thought of photographers defining their own art form.
 In 1899 he wrote: